philipperolet/trg-players/project.md

 - int-test: the two above games are run without logging and "work"
   - same as the test existing now, updated with the new api

+### AI World v0.3.0
+- Add player using reinforcement learning - basic
+  - get back to speed on RL
+  - design algo

+### Next versions
+- Then use DL in a basic way to model part of it
+- then look up DL players
+- then look up alphazero

 ## Icebox
 - remove libs from vcs to avoid useless commits / searchs?
 - tab should autocomplete